HongruiTang/RePaint-reimplementation/README.md

 ### Evaluation Result

 In order to evaluate the performance of the model, we computed the LPIPS score of our model on different masks-lower LPIPS score are desirable as they indicate that image patches are perceptually similar.
-Table 1 shows the score from the original paper on the 2nd-to-last row, and our result on the last row.
+The following table shows the score from the original paper on the 2nd-to-last row, and our result on the last row.

 ![CelebA-HQ_Quantitative_Results](report/CelebA-HQ_Quantitative_Results.png)